sp872-Sarang/Interactive-Lab-Hub/Final Project/readme.md

 &nbsp; &nbsp;

 ## Ideation Part 1: Prototypes
 The idea is to create a local mesh network which is placed on a single strip in line of sight on west loop road which can notify users standing on the bus stop at the entrance of Cornell Tech campus.
+The outcome of this section correspond to the [Functional Check-Off Slide Set](https://docs.google.com/presentation/d/1ggy2iLC1x2BC1jz5pk0lwDpPvXzG58ecRH5AkmBrPm4/edit?usp=sharing).

 ### Detection Node
 We considered a few factors when designing the prototype for the detection node.
 First, we wanted to make sure that the detection node worked for different environments - our first course of action would be to pilot-test the product, meaning that the design specifications for the detection node housing, and the included components would be different from the final product.